decretist/Dissertation/Conclusion/conclusion.markdown

-True, but I think we have to be very careful about precisely what we mean when we say that Gratian "created a collection of canons" and that the collection was "used in the earliest course on canon law".
+True, but I think we have to be very careful about precisely what we mean when we say that Gratian "created a collection of canons" and that the collection was "used in the earliest course on canon law."

 I think it's safe to say that the historical Gratian was, when he started the project, someone who had carefully read around a half-dozen